You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 The Risks of Mixing Lipitor and Wine

-While moderate wine consumption (1-2 glasses per day for men and 1 glass per day for women) is generally considered safe for healthy individuals, combining it with Lipitor can increase the risk of adverse interactions.
-Here are some potential risks to consider:
+While Lipitor is generally considered safe when taken as directed, combining it with wine can increase the risk of adverse effects.
+Here are some of the potential risks to consider:

 Increased Risk of Muscle Damage

-While the risks of mixing Lipitor and wine are concerning, there are steps you can take to minimize the potential interactions:
+While it's generally recommended to avoid combining Lipitor and wine, there are some steps you can take to minimize the risks:

 Consult Your Doctor